 - Serve hot with warm crusty bread.

-Store: Refrigerate in an airtight container or inner Instant Pot pot with a fitting glass lid for up to 5 days.
+- Store: Refrigerate in an airtight container or inner Instant Pot pot with a fitting glass lid for up to 5 days.
 Soup gets thicker with time, you may need to add water or broth when reheating to thin it out.

 - Too thick or too thin soup?
 Split pea soup thickens with time.
 See reheating memo above.